-You'll acquire proficiency in writing, communication, advocacy, and comparative analysis: all vital skills in today's workplace.
+We want to ensure that you acquire proficiency in writing, communication, advocacy, and comparative analysis: all vital skills in today's workplace, which is why we require students to complete an internship.
 You'll be prepared for a career in local, state, and federal government—as well as in administration, business, corporate management, diplomatic service, public law, social work, urban planning, and many other fields.
 A major in political science can also be the stepping-stone to law school and graduate study in diverse academic and professional disciplines.

 Margie Pullo '14

 After graduating in 2014, Margie Pullo joined Maura Healey's campaign for Attorney General, and worked as a Regional Field Director.